iKnock/accountmanager/README.md

 #### API Reference

+## Section One
-In order to use the API correctly, its necessary to add the three API information into the configuration of the AccountManager API.
+One of the services of the Account Manager API is to setup the API for further usage.
+Using this Section one can add API information (operations), Update existing API information, Search existing API Information and remove API Information In order to use the API correctly, its necessary to add the three API information into the configuration of the AccountManager API.
+Using the below endpoint information and the subsequent json body, its possible to configure the three operations to use throught the Account Manager API.

 1. Add API Information/Configuration